There is a world out there where anything goes, where there are no rules.

 Between the murky Black Hat SEO and the pure White Hat SEO are search engine optimization tactics that are up in the air in terms of fair play.
 In other words, they are considered Gray Hat SEO.
 Here are a couple of these techniques that may be beneficial for your company.

 Not to be confused with buying links, exchanging links is a great option for a not-so-black-hat-SEO-tactic.
 That is, if it’s done correctly.
 Work with other local businesses, particularly ones that offer products or services that are complementary to your own, and build relationships with them.
 You want to make sure that if you decide to link exchange with another business, that they are a good fit.
 Is there offering as a high of a quality as yours?
-Is there price point similar?
-What are their values and are they similar to yours?
+Is there a price point similar?
+What are their values, and are they related to yours?
 Be careful when using this SEO technique.

-Buying High Quality Links
+Buying High-Quality Links

 What Should You Do?